recuturlshortener/recut/README.md

 ## Live Demo

-You can see a live demo of the URL shortener at [Recut URL Shortener](https://app.recut.in).
+You can see a live demo of the URL shortener at [Free URL Shortener](https://free-link-shortener.pages.dev).

 ## Getting Started